 Dr. Martin holds a Doctor of Arts degree in English from Illinois State University (1995) as well as a Master of Arts (1992) and a Bachelor of Arts magna cum laude (1990), also from Illinois State.
 He remains an active scholar interested in composition and rhetorical theory along with accreditation, academic administration, and leadership.
 He has published in several academic journals and presents regularly at national and regional conferences.

 Jeff Rosen has served as a Vice President for Accreditation Relations at the Commission since 2012, and was named Director of the Open Pathway in 2013.
 He has worked in higher education as a research university dean, professor in an open admission art school, and Trustee of a community college.
 From 2005-2011 he was Dean of the School of Continuing and Professional Studies and Associate Professor of Art History at Loyola University Chicago, where he created programs in allied healthcare and also ran the University’s summer session, its pre-collegiate program, and its noncredit programs for adults.
 From 2002-2005, he was Associate Dean for the Humanities, Arts and Sciences and the Summer Session at The University of Chicago, and from 2000-2002, Associate Dean for Graduate Programs at Northwestern University’s School of Continuing Studies, where he created programs in public policy and sport administration.
 From 2003 to 2009, he served as a Trustee at Oakton Community College in Des Plaines, Illinois.
 From 1986 to 2000, he was a professor of art history at Columbia College Chicago.
-He currently serves as Chair of the Leadership and Strategy Network of the University Professional and Continuing Education Association (UPCEA).
+He is a past Chair of the Leadership and Strategy Network of the University Professional and Continuing Education Association (UPCEA).

 Dr. Rosen received his Ph.D. in art history from Northwestern University; M.S.Ed. from Southern Connecticut State University; and B.A. cum laude in sociology from New York University.